Tinubu Sends Direct Message to Nigeria's Security Adviser Ribadu Amid Battle With El-Rufai

 President Tinubu praises National Security Adviser Nuhu Ribadu for his leadership in the fight against banditry and terrorism.

-President Tinubu commends National Security Adviser Nuhu Ribadu for leading efforts to combat banditry and terrorism.
+President Bola Tinubu commends National Security Adviser Nuhu Ribadu for leading efforts to combat banditry and terrorism.
 Photo credit: @officialABAT/@NuhuRibadu

 Source: Facebook

-Tinubu credits victories over bandits and terrorists
+Tinubu credits 'victories over bandits and terrorists'

 In his remarks, President Tinubu credited recent security successes to the efforts of the National Security Adviser, describing Ribadu’s service in glowing terms.